hima-Megahed/ud036_StarterCode/README.md

 allowing users to surf the latest movies and watch the trailer.

 <h5>Installation</h5>
-download the file and just run fresh_tomatoes.py, if you want to add some movies you must first install python 2.7 or higher then you open main.py and add a new instance from Movie class or Series class.
+download the file and just open Movie Trailer.html, if you want to add some movies you must first install python 2.7 or higher then you open main.py and add a new instance from Movie class or Series class.